krasimir/cssx/packages/cssx-transpiler/README.md

 ## Transformations

-CSSX transpiler uses array of arrays to represent CSS styles.
+CSSX transpiler uses array of arrays (by default) to represent CSS styles.
 For example:

 ```css
 .container {